Cub Scout Camp Dates

 Adventures

-While at camp, Scouts will have the opportunity to work on and complete adventures for rank advancement.
-Webelos Scouts will be able to work on adventures like Aquanaut and Engineer, with those Scouts working on Arrow of Light being able to complete special adventures like Outdoor Adventurer and Scouting Adventure.
-It is our goal to balance fun with advancement, which is why in 2021 we will be using a new schedule and layout to allow Scouts to both complete adventures and have experiences they can only have at summer camp.
-Scouts will have these experiences in our various program areas: Archery, BB Shooting, Boating, Climbing, Handicraft, Nature, Scoutcraft, STEM, and Swimming.
+While at camp, Scouts will have the opportunity to work on and complete the newest 2024 BSA adventures for rank advancement.
+Webelos Scouts working on Arrow of Light can complete the newest elective adventures.
+It is our goal to balance fun with advancement, which is why we will be using a new schedule and layout to allow Scouts to both complete adventures and have experiences they can only have at summer camp.
+Scouts will have these experiences in our various program areas: Archery, BB Shooting, Sling Shots, Boating, Climbing, Handicraft, Nature, Scoutcraft, and Swimming.

 Cub Scout World